tbo47/konva-es/README.md

 It download and compile the konva.
 And does `npm link` for you.

-`npm link konva` in your project to import it.
+`npm link konva-es` in your project to import it.